variablecolor/sdk/docs/android-readme.md

 ##### Integrating with your application

 Inside of your project, add our public repository to your build's repositories.
+Please note earlier versions may have used an http url scheme, and is now deprecated.
 ```gradle
     repositories{
            maven{ url = "https://d31vfp4cw413ot.cloudfront.net/release" }